 - Initially designed solely for paying for higher education, they can now be used for a variety of education expenses.

-- 529 plans are state sponsored, but you are not required to invest in a plan run by the state you live in.
-You are free to invest in any state’s plan, although some offer incentives for residents.
+- 529 plans are state-sponsored, although investing in a plan run by one's state of residence is not required.
+Investors are free to choose any state's plan, although some states offer incentives for residents.

 - There are two types of 529 plans for those who intend to use the account to pay for college: prepaid tuition plans and savings plans.

-- Prepaid tuition plans allow the funder to pay tuition at a specific college or university system ahead of time, which could be beneficial if the cost of tuition is expected to increase by the time the beneficiary attends the school.
+- Prepaid tuition plans allow the funder to pay tuition at a specific college or university system in advance, which can be beneficial if tuition costs are expected to increase by the time the beneficiary attends the school.

-- Savings plans allow the funder to invest in various funds and offer more flexibility for how those funds are eventually used.
+- Savings plans allow the funder to invest in various funds and offer greater flexibility in how those funds are ultimately used.

 For a deeper dive into how 529 plans work, check out The Motley Fool’s explainer.